Understanding global audience demand for content enables smarter decisions along the entire content development and

 "Ms. Teigen is in the top 0.5% of all U.S. talent when it comes to popularity online, according to Parrot Analytics."

-HBO and HBO Max’s Chief Content Officer Casey Bloys, interviewed by entertainment strategist Matthew Ball, shares his take on the network’s past, present and future strategies to continue producing high-quality, in-demand content that fans love.
+Chairman and CEO of HBO/HBO Max Casey Bloys, interviewed by entertainment strategist Matthew Ball, shares his take on the network’s past, present and future strategies to continue producing high-quality, in-demand content that fans love.

 "According to Parrot data, interest in 'Love Life' was 9 times higher than the average for a TV show in the four days after HBO Max’s launch.
 'Legendary' was 7.5 times above average."

 "Netflix has become even more popular during this time of stay-at-home orders, according to data released this week by Parrot Analytics. "

 Get a glimpse into the future of global audience demand measurement for TV shows, movies and talent and learn from consolidated insights and strategic thinking focused on the entertainment industry.